Blinds with Curtains: 11 Ways to Layer Window Treatments

 Layering window treatments is a great way to add visual interest to your space while giving you increased privacy and light control.
-But how to layer window treatments isn’t as simple as it sounds.
-If you pick the wrong combination or the wrong colors, it will look strange and unattractive.
-Below, we walk you through the seven essential steps to choosing layered window treatments.
-Then, we cover our 11 favorite ways to combine different blinds with curtains into one cohesive look.
+But how to layer window treatments isn't as simple as it sounds.
+If you pick the wrong combination or the wrong colours, it will look strange and unattractive.

 Consider the space.

-When choosing a layered window treatment, you need to consider both form and function.
-For example, you may love the look of sheer fabric shades, but those won’t hold up well in a bathroom where privacy and moisture-resistance is of paramount importance.
 However, those same fabric shades might go great in an office that gets a lot of light and is only used during the day.
 You also need to think about the amount of light control you want.
 In a bedroom, you might want blackout shades for privacy and sleeping and sheer curtains for light filtering during the day.
-Making these decisions upfront will make it far easier to narrow down your window treatment options.

 Determine how deep your windows are.

-The deeper your window, the more options you will have for window treatments.
-This is because the bottom layer of blinds or shades is usually inside mounted, making it easier to mount a curtain rod or second window treatment outside the blinds.
-If your windows aren’t deep enough to inside mount blinds or shades, you can still make a multi-layered window treatment work, but you’ll have to plan it carefully.
-For instance, if you outside mount blinds, then a cornice or valance at the top might work better than a curtain rod which would have to extend pretty far out to accommodate the blinds.
+If your windows aren't deep enough to inside mount blinds or shades, you can still make a multi-layered window treatment work, but you'll have to plan it carefully.
+For instance, when installing outside mount blinds, then a cornice or valance at the top might work better than a curtain rod which would have to extend pretty far out to accommodate the blinds.

 Decide on a base layer.

-After you’ve determined whether or not you can do an inside mount on the window, it’s time to start choosing your window treatments.
-For the base layer, you can choose a “hard” window treatment (i.e., wood blinds, mini blinds, shutters, etc.) or a “soft” window treatment (i.e., roller shades, Roman shades, curtains, etc.).
 There’s no right or wrong answer to this.
-It’s entirely dependent on what look you’re going for, how much light control you want and how much privacy you need.
+It’s entirely dependent on what look you’re going for, how much light control you want, and how much privacy you need.
 In many cases, your house or apartment will already come with wood blinds or faux wood blinds, and you might not want to replace them right away.
-But if you’re starting from scratch, your options are practically endless!

 Decide on a top layer.

-The base layer is usually–though not always–the more practical layer that’s used for privacy and light control.
-In many cases, the base layer will be more neutral and sort of fade into the wall whereas the top layer is meant to be seen.
-The top layer is usually soft (i.e., made out of fabric) and is an excellent opportunity to introduce colors, patterns and textures into your wall.
+The top layer is usually soft (i.e., made out of fabric) and is an excellent opportunity to introduce colours, patterns, and textures into your wall.
 If you already have a lot going on in the room, you might want to opt for a more muted top layer.
-But if the room is feeling a little bland, a bold curtain or roller shade can be just what you need to pull the room together and perk it up.

 Add an extra layer if desired.

-If you’re really feeling ambitious, you can add a third mini layer to your window treatments, such as a valance or cornice.
-These add-ons cover the very top of the window treatment, hiding any exposed hardware, but leaving the rest of the window treatment free.
-A cornice may be a wooden ledge, basically like crown molding for the top of your windows.
-You can also get cornices that are upholstered boards covered in fabric which may be straight across or carved into a design.
+A cornice may be a wooden ledge, basically like crown moulding for the top of your windows.
+You can also get cornices that are upholstered boards covered in fabric that may be straight across or carved into a design.
 A valance is a short curtain that hangs only partway down the window.
 It is not meant to be pulled back like a regular curtain.
-Less common are window scarves, which are swags of fabric draped over a curtain rod.
-All these third layers are optional, but they really add some drama to a room if you want a statement window treatment.

-Choose your fabrics and colors.
+Choose your fabrics and colours.

-Once you’ve settled on how many layers you want and what window treatment you will use for each layer, it’s time to choose your materials.
-Carefully consider your woods, fabrics, colors and patterns–not just individually, but also together as a coordinated look.
-A fabric pattern you love as a swatch might look garish when placed next to your favorite blinds.
-Get swatches and samples of all your options and evaluate them in the room at different times of the day (colors can look very different in natural daylight and artificial light at night).
-Take your time and don’t rush things because you want to love your new window treatments.
+A fabric pattern you love as a swatch might look garish when placed next to your favourite blinds.
+Get swatches and samples of all your options and evaluate them in the room at different times of the day (colours can look very different in natural daylight and artificial light at night).

 Once you’ve made your final selections, order your window treatments and hardware and wait for them to arrive.
 Once they come, you can install them yourself or get a professional to do so for you.
 When you’re done, sit back and enjoy your fabulous new layered window treatments.